ACRL 2021 offers a variety of options for participation and features nine session formats to suit a wide range of

 The ACRL 2021 Panel Sessions Committee is seeking proposals that explore how librarians can recast and advance their roles, challenge existing narratives, and revitalize their libraries to meet the ongoing, dynamic needs of their communities.
 Panel sessions offer two to four presenters the opportunity to weave together innovative ideas, practical experiences, fresh approaches and perspectives, and critical reflection on a current topic or pressing issue.
 Panels are prerecorded and 45 minutes in length for the session plus 15 minutes of live Q&A, these sessions are intended to inspire audience members to consider multiple, diverse viewpoints on a particular topic and their potential impact on professional practice.
 Sessions will be selected based on their relevance to academic libraries; clarity of purpose and intended outcomes for the audience; and the overall contribution to the conference as a mechanism for moving the profession forward.

-Poster Sessions provide an opportunity for informal, interactive, multimedia electronic presentation and discussion of diverse topics in the field of library and information science.
+Digital Poster Sessions provide an opportunity for informal, interactive, multimedia electronic presentation and discussion of diverse topics in the field of library and information science.
 Proposals should consider innovative projects, best practices, and original research findings related to the conference theme.
-The ACRL 2021 poster format will be electronic, allowing for the inclusion of interactive graphics, videos, and images.
+The ACRL 2021 poster format will be digital, allowing for the inclusion of interactive graphics, videos, and images.
 View a sample online.
-Electronic posters should be eye-catching visual representations of a topic, including graphics, tables, charts, text, videos, and/or images.
+Digital posters should be eye-catching visual representations of a topic, including graphics, tables, charts, text, videos, and/or images.
 Proposals should include a brief abstract, place an emphasis on the unique value of the work, and summarize contributions or results being presented.
 A maximum of two presenters per poster is recommended, and presenters will have 45 minutes to present their content multiple times during the time block.
 The selection committee will evaluate proposals primarily on their potential to stimulate interesting discussion, facilitate the exchange of ideas, and promote collaboration across varied functional areas.
 Accepted digital posters will be available via the ACRL Virtual Conference archive.